Under GDPR Can an Individual be Held Responsible?

 99%

-Of UK citizens have had a data breach and can claim thousands of pounds in compensation
+Of UK citizens may have had a data breach and could claim thousands of pounds in compensation

 The UK has a population of nearly 70 million people